Top Tips for Improving Your Website's B2B Conversion Rates

 If your lead generation isn't working - it's time to stop settling for average!

-The average B2B conversion rates, i.e., how many of your website's business visitors turn into leads and eventually become customers, are tough to come by because most companies closely guard this information.
-Available figures show that conversion rates are incredibly low, around 2.55%.
+A B2B conversion rate is a metric that measures how many of a website's business visitors turn into leads and eventually become customers.
+These rates are tough to come by because most companies closely guard this information.
+Available figures show that B2B conversion rates are incredibly low, around 2.55%.
 In that context, a 7% conversion rate might sound downright impressive.
-That's the average for software/SaaS companies, which often have higher conversion rates because they offer free trials.
+That's the average for software/SaaS companies, which often have higher B2B conversion rates because they offer free trials.
 Yet even with that 7% conversion rate, more than 90% of website visitors leave without engaging with the company.
 Sounds...much less impressive.

 Failure to engage such a large segment of your visitors means you've missed a fleeting opportunity to connect.
 Perhaps you've missed the mark with your content, or your website design discourages people from filling out that contact form.
 Check out these tips if you're ready to transform your website into a lean, mean conversion machine to drive lead generation and grow your business.